SimoDax/MSI-mystic-light-tool/README.md

 UPDATE: For now there's just a stub on how to use it.
 You need to run the program as administrator to make it work (thanks jugglincode, see issue #1).
 It works with Mystic Light 2 compatible systems, I tested with ML1 and I got errors after initializing the sdk, feel free to try tho.
 I'm going to build a user friendly program with [Qt](http://qt.io) soon (I think it's the best library to interface C code with an UI), so even people not comfortable with programming can use this.
 For reference, here's a link to [Mystic Light 1 installer](http://download.msi.com/uti_exe/Mystic_Light.zip), and another one to [Mystic light 2](http://download.msi.com/uti_exe/Mystic_Light_2.zip).
 I got the library working in Visual Studio 2017, I suggest using that.
+Remember to compile for x86, the dll won't load in 64 bit applications.
 **If you manage to get it working, please let us know, feedback is much appreciated!**

 ## How it works